 It can be tough to get kids out the door in time for school—you have to make sure all their homework is complete and packed away, find their missing shoes and jackets, and feed them a nutritious breakfast so they have enough energy for the day.
-With so much to do, you might be tempted to save a little effort and send the kids off to buy lunch at school.
-But a homemade lunch will let you save money and let you keep an eye on what your kids are eating; with these packed lunch ideas, you can make your mornings easier without sacrificing these advantages.
+You can save a little effort by sending the kids off to buy lunch at school, but a homemade lunch lets you keep an eye on what your kids are eating and can help you save money.
+If you're determined to hold onto these advantages, you can make your mornings easier with these packed lunch ideas.

 You might already be familiar with the concept of cooking ahead: it saves time and effort when you make extra servings all at once, and you can just pop the leftovers into the fridge or freezer to eat later.
 There are some batch recipes that wouldn’t do well in a school cafeteria, and many of them require reheating, especially if you freeze them for longer storage.
 However, there is a classic, kid-friendly food that’s easy to make, freezes well, and thaws without a problem, just in time for the lunch bell.

 Peanut butter and jelly sandwiches are the perfect choice if you’re interested in freezing sandwiches for lunch.
 In addition to their popularity with kids, you can make them well in advance, since they’ll keep for 3 months in the freezer.

 You can also freeze other types of sandwiches for a little nutritional variety, though the process isn’t quite as simple or straightforward.
 Some fillings that work well include:

 Keep in mind that these sandwiches have a shorter storage time of 3 to 4 weeks.
 For food safety reasons, any sandwich with meat or fish should be thawed in the fridge a day ahead, and kept cool in the lunchbox with an ice pack.
 And of course, there a few common sandwich fillings that don’t do well when frozen: